A day of your life without social media; Can you imagine how it will be

 My friends teased me a lot in college, saying I was always online, like an on-call person.
 Even though I made new friends, made chances to meet new things, opened up for new opportunities but I felt like everything made me so frustrated.

-This was how I ruined and wasted most of my precious time in high school life on all unimportant things just within 18 months.
+This was how I ruined and wasted most of my precious time in high school life on all unimportant things in just 18 months.
 Addiction to social media has ruined my healthy life, my free time, and everything.

 How quitting social media improve your life?